 Are Sunday newspaper coupons still a thing?
 In most areas, yes.
 If you’ve spent any time on TheKrazyCouponLady.com, you’ve probably seen mentions of coupons from “SS 12/7” or “PG 12/13.”
 If you’re new, you might think I’ve been speaking in code.
 I didn’t mean to confuse you!

 Don’t sweat just yet, ’cause I have the rundown of everything you need to know about Sunday newspaper coupons.

 1. What are Sunday newspaper coupons?

-Even with the recent growth of printable and mobile coupons, newspaper coupons from the Sunday paper still account for about one-third of the total coupons redeemed.
+Even with the recent growth of printable and mobile coupons, Sunday newspaper coupons still account for about one-third of the total coupons redeemed.
 Values usually range from $0.25 to $2 off a product.

 2. What’s the best way to get Sunday coupon inserts?